mattwaite/sportsdatabook/_book/05-filters.md

 ## Using conditional filters to set limits

-Let's return to the blistering season of Drayton Whiteside.
+Let's return to the blistering season of Drayton Whiteside using our dataset of [every college basketball player's season stats in 2018-19 season](https://unl.box.com/s/s1wzw61u9ia50qmirfhuvprgpmmah9rj).
 How can we set limits in something like a question of who had the best season?
 Let's get our Drayton Whiteside data from the previous chapter back up.

 ```r